Refine and Represent: Region-to-Object Representation Learning: Results

 \subsection{Unsupervised Object Segmentation}

 We investigate the quality of segmentations from \ours pretrained features by evaluating unsupervised object segmentation on Caltech-UCSD Birds 200-2011 (CUB-200-2011).
 We use our ImageNet pretrained ResNet-50 and generate object segmentations by applying K-means clustering to image features with $K=5$.
-We use Hungarian matching to assign one segment as the foreground and the rest segments are considered as background.
-This approach accounts for the high variance in the background (e.g., trees, ground, sky, etc.).
-Table \ref{table:unsupervised_seg_table} shows our performance, measured by mean intersection-over-union (mIOU), when segmenting the foreground and background on a test from CUB-200-2011 used in prior works \cite{chen2019unsupervised}.
-Table \ref{table:unsupervised_seg_table} also provides self-supervised pretrained baselines using MoCo v2 \cite{chen2020improved} and BYOL \cite{grill2020bootstrap} following our evaluation protocol.
-In comparison to existing unsupervised object segmentation methods \cite{bielski2019emergence, chen2019unsupervised, benny2020onegan, voynov2021object}, segmentation via K-means clustering of \ours pretrained ResNet-50 features surpasses state-of-the-art ($+2.9$ mIOU) \textit{without finetuning on CUB-200-2011}.
-Similar to our protocol, \citet{melas2021finding} extract accurate segmentations from ImageNet pretrained GANs, without finetuning on CUB-200-2011, in order to train a UNet \cite{ronneberger2015u}. \ours outperforms \citet{melas2021finding} ($+4.8$ mIOU) using only K-means clustering on features from \ours pretrained encoders.
+We use Hungarian matching to assign one segment as the foreground and the remaining segments are considered as background.
+This approach accounts for the high variance in the background (\eg trees, ground, sky, etc.). \Cref{table:unsupervised_seg_table} shows our performance, measured by mean intersection-over-union (mIOU), when segmenting the foreground and background on a test set from CUB-200-2011 used in prior works \cite{chen2019unsupervised}. \Cref{table:unsupervised_seg_table} also provides baselines using self-supervised pretrained methods, such as MoCo v2 \cite{chen2020improved} and BYOL \cite{grill2020bootstrap}, following our evaluation protocol.
+In comparison to existing unsupervised object segmentation methods \cite{bielski2019emergence, chen2019unsupervised, benny2020onegan, voynov2021object}, segmentation via K-means clustering of \ours pretrained ResNet-50 features surpasses state-of-the-art ($+3.3$ mIOU) \textit{without finetuning on CUB-200-2011}.
+Similar to our protocol, Melas \etal \cite{melas2021finding} extract accurate segmentations from ImageNet pretrained GANs, without finetuning on CUB-200-2011, in order to train a UNet \cite{ronneberger2015u}. \ours outperforms the work of Melas \etal ($+5.2$ mIOU) using only K-means clustering on features from \ours pretrained encoders.
+We provide visualizations of \ours segmentations in the Appendix.